Beremas/JavaSwingDesktopApp/README.md

     - a 3 type of chart-view section based on the input selected.
   - a client-view section based on how many clients are into DB.

 The entire project is written with the MCV and Observer patterns.
-There are a Unit-Testing class too.
-There are many supports jar:
-  - that manages the calendar (jcalendar)
-  - one that manages the graphics. (jfreechart, jcommon)
+There is an automation Unit-Testing class too (jUnit).\ The supports jar used into that project are:
+  - jcalendar
+  - jfreechart, jcommon
   - ojdbc7